 1. Does the concrete need to be cleaned before applying Epoxydoc epoxy?

 Yes.
 The concrete needs to be completely clean before applying any coatings.
-We provide detailed instruction on prepping your concrete in our video instruction and provide the cleaner to help you clean your concrete.
+We provide detailed instruction on prepping your concrete.

 2. How long does it take to apply the Epoxydoc epoxy?

 Approximately 2 to 3 hours for a 2 car garage.
 Allow 24 hr dry time before applying any sealers.
 High humidity can take longer for products to dry.
 Temperature and other conditions may determine overall time.

 3. If my concrete is new do I need to prepare the surface before coating?

 Yes.
 Concrete prep is essential for proper bonding.
 We have detailed training under "concrete prep" on the home page.

 4. How many days do I need to wait before applying any coatings to new concrete?

 30 days.
 New concrete needs to cure before applying any coatings.

 5. Can I apply Epoxydoc epoxy over old coatings and epoxies?